carolwong492/carolwong492.github.io/essays/shoot-that-trouble.md

 ## Good Lessons From Bad Examples
 To learn how to compose a smart question, it's can help to see how to ask a *not so smart* question.
 Ren'Py is a visual novel making engine that is built off of the programming language Python.
 While Ren'Py has its own programming logic, users can use Python to add anything else they want to add to their game.

-This user's header is ["My renpy code just fails at working labels are broken menus are broken all things are just dead"](https://stackoverflow.com/questions/69848012/my-renpy-code-just-fails-at-working-labels-are-broken-menus-are-broken-all-thing), which is already a red-flag.
-In the header of posts, include only meaningful, specific information that applies to your question.
+In this [post](https://stackoverflow.com/questions/69848012/my-renpy-code-just-fails-at-working-labels-are-broken-menus-are-broken-all-thing), this user's header is "My renpy code just fails at working labels are broken menus are broken all things are just dead," which is already a red-flag.
+In the header of posts, you should include only meaningful, specific information that applies to your question.
 It's the first thing that anyone sees about your post, so it's the best way to grab someone who can help you's attention and alert them to what your issue is.
+In this header, the issue at hand isn't clear at all.
+In addition to that, having improper grammar doesn't give a great first impression.

-Within the post itself, the user doesn't provide the error message.
-All the information that is given is a short snippet of code that "completely broke the game."
+Within the post itself, the poor grammar continues and that can make the issue harder to parse.
+It begins with unneccessary information with, "My renpy code just dies."
+After that, all the information that is given is a short snippet of code that "completely broke the game."
+The user doesn't provide the error message that Ren'Py supplies.
+Without enough information to know for sure what is wrong, people are left to guess at a solution.
+Answering this question will require a lot of clarification and back-and-forth.
+It seems like a really annoying timesink that could've been avoided if enough information was given in the original post.

-Doesn't provide the error message.
-We don't know if it's because it's not defined.
-All we know is that it just "completely broke the game".
-A very simple error that can probably be solved just by reading the documentation for Renpy.
-The header is not helpful.
-Bad grammar.
-Not enoughh info to really know for sure what is wrong.
-Without the error message, we are left to guess at a solution, as we don't really know what's wrong.
-It is a minimal case?
-Maybe?

-Answering this question will require a lot of clarification and back-and-forth and is just a really annoying timesink into

 //